CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 )
 {% endhighlight %}

-The ouput is a translation of our Shiny R functions to their HTML counterparts.
-Then, one must suspect that is almost straighforward to add HTML code through tags.
+The output is a translation of our Shiny R functions to their HTML counterparts.
+Then, one must suspect that is almost straightforward to add HTML code through tags.
 Moreover, it is also allowed to include CSS as well as JS files with `includeCSS` and `includeScript`.

 {% highlight r %}